 The course features a variety of challenges.
 From short Par 4’s such as the drivable 14th that measures just 330 yards to three Par 3’s that play over 215 yards.
 The Par 3 7th tops out at 232 yards.
 The stock Par 5’s average out at a modest 558 yards.
 The closing hole on the outward nine features the longest Par 5 at 569 yards.

-On the face of it, those who find the short grass with regularity this week should prosper.
-The course’s biggest defense looks to be the wind and if it blows, the importance of accuracy increases and hitting greens in regulation becomes challenging.
+Those who find the short grass with regularity this week should prosper.
+The course’s biggest defense is the wind and if it blows, the importance of accuracy increases.

 AT&T Byron Nelson Tips